 - o 35 states and Washington, D.C. have received \$11.9 million in OBSCIS funding, with an average of about \$331,000 per site.
 One of these, Arkansas, returned all but \$20,000 of its OBSCIS grant, due to internal political reasons.
-Another state, Nevada, received an OBSCIS grant that was awarded to the Department of Parole and Probation rather than to the Department of Prisons; the award was used to upgrade the existing manual system rather than to develop an automated system. - A discussion of the issues surrounding the OBSCIS funding program can be found in Section 3.1.
+Another state, Nevada, received an OBSCIS grant that was awarded to the Department of Parole and Probation rather than to the Department of Prisons; the award was used to upgrade the existing manual system rather than to develop an automated system. - o A discussion of the issues surrounding the OBSCIS funding program can be found in Section 3.1.

-2.2 System Characteristics
+2.2 SYSTEM CHARACTERISTICS

-The ACDS which have developed in the environment described in the previous section are as diverse as those environments.
+The ACDSs which have been developed in the environments described in the previous section are as diverse as those environments.
 Exhibit 9 summarizes some of the more important characteristics of these systems.
 An explanation of and comments on each column of the exhibit follow.